 Whenever anyone first gets their CPAP machine, we are told how to work and maintain the machine.
 We learn that there is a water chamber that sits in the humidifier.
 We are all told to use distilled water in the water chamber and nothing else.
 Since distilled water doesn’t look any different than tap water, it makes us wonder: What is the big deal?

+So Can you use tap water with your CPAP device?
 Long term, no. Short term, yes.
 Although you could use tap water, doing so can have negative consequences.
 For the health of the user and the machine, it is much better to use distilled water only.

 We will go into more detail as to why you should not use tap water with your CPAP machine.